orientechnologies/orientdb-docs/Teleporter-Importing-Configuration.md

 ```

-Without a foreign key definition we lose this Relationship and we obtain a graph model without the correspondent Edge class; consequently no edges between vertices of class "Employee" and vertices of class "Project" will be present:
+Without a foreign key definition we lose this Relationship and we obtain a graph model without the correspondent Edge class; consequently no edges between vertices of class "Employee" and vertices of class "Project" will be present.

 <img: tables without FK --> graph model wihtout edge class --> graph without edges>

 Through this mapping we can **overcome the lack of a foreign key** and recover the lost info.
 Let's take a look closer to the **edge mapping**:

 ```